 Broad spectrum is extracted from the plant in full, including other natural compounds besides Cannabidiol, such as terpenes, traces of THC (<0.2%), all of the other 113 cannabinoids, flavonoids, omega-6, omega-3, vitamins and more.

-Since many other cannabinoids besides THC and CBD have been found to have unique health benefits, broad or full spectrum CBD is the only form of CBD you should look for when it comes to supplements.
+Many other cannabinoids besides THC and CBD have been found to have unique health benefits, so broad or full spectrum CBD is the only form of CBD you should look for when it comes to supplements.

 Despite the bad reputation and potential psychoactive effects, THC is part of this entourage effect too which is another reason to avoid using CBD isolate to support your wellbeing.